JasonGibson274/estimation/README.md

-# estimation
+# State estimation

+Estimators to be implemented:
-Factor Graph SLAM
+* Factor Graph based on SLAM
+* Particle Filter based on SLAM
+* EKF based on SLAM